codefresh-io/codefresh-onprem-helm/codefresh/README.md

     featureCompatibilityVersion: "7.0"
 ```

-Or disable it completely (that is default value in Helm chart) if FCV (FeatureCompatibilityVersion) is managed by MongoDB itself (i.e. Atlas).
+⚠️ ⚠️ ⚠️ If FCV (FeatureCompatibilityVersion) is managed by MongoDB itself (i.e. Atlas), you can disable it completely (that is default value in Helm chart)

 ```yaml
 mongodb: